Opening Hours

 Extended Hours

-The Practice offers Saturday morning routine pre-bookable appointments only.
+The Practice offers routine pre-bookable appointments on an evening and on average one Saturday per month.
 Please check with reception regarding surgery times on a Saturday as they are subject to change.

 When We Are Closed